pnp/blog/content/weekly-agenda/24-09-09/index.md

 * [Agnius Bartninkas](https://www.linkedin.com/in/agnius-bartninkas/) (Definra) - Making your desktop flows efficient, robust and standardized via PADFramework
 * [Deepak Shrivastava](https://www.linkedin.com/in/deepak-shrivastava/) (Ernst & Young) - Auto-Save Outlook email and Attachments to SharePoint using Power Automate
-* [Luise Freese](https://www.linkedin.com/in/luisefreese/)- How to do ALM in Power Platform with Azure DevOps
+* [Luise Freese](https://www.linkedin.com/in/luisefreese/)- How to do ALM in Power Platform with Azure DevOps?

 Also: 📷 Picture Time with community in Together Mode!